WuJunNing/INST326FinalProj/README.md

 Yabing: read_stock() and simulate_day() functions. regular expressions and with statements.<br>

 ## Citations
-"Warnings - Warning Control" Python 3.10.4 Documentation
+"Warnings - Warning Control" Python 3.10.4 Documentation <br>
 Usage: Program relies on using Pandas.append() Method in order to operate the dataframes used for graphing, this module silences all FutureWarning warnings prompted by the program.